-Equipment, also referred to as fixed assets, may include furniture, fixtures, computers, printers, and cables necessary for conducting business transactions.
+Equipment, also referred to as fixed assets, may include furniture, fixtures, computers, printers, automated teller machines, security devices, telecommunications equipment, and cables necessary for conducting business transactions.
+(Updated December 28, 2018)

 Investments in bank premises and equipment can bolster a bank's competitive position and enhance convenience for customers.
 Subject to legal limitations and the OCC's non-objection for investments over certain limits, bank management has the discretion to decide how much to invest in bank premises and equipment.
-While these investments usually are not a large percentage of a bank's total assets, they may involve substantial dollar amounts, which could have a negative effect on capital and earnings.
+While these investments usually are not a large percentage of a bank's total assets, they may involve substantial cost outlays, which could have a negative effect on capital and earnings.
+(Updated December 28, 2018)